 Take some time at the beginning of the week to look through your schedule and plan when you will fit your run or workout in each day.
 Will you have to wake up early one day?
 Are you going to workout at the office, or after dinner?
 Putting a plan in place will set you up for success.

-Running with depleted energy is a great way to train your body to burn fat for fuel.
+Running with depleted energy (known as fasted running) is a great way to train your body to burn fat for fuel.
 During long runs, our bodies first rely on quick energy, like the carbs and sugars from the meal you ate beforehand.
 Running before you eat forces your body to find alternative resources for fuel.

 While it’s not a good idea to head out for your long run on an empty stomach, running a short, easy run before breakfast during the week is a great way to practice.
-Running on low fuel will train your body for those long runs – not to mention burn some fat before you start the day.
+If your running has hit a plateau, fasted running is a great tool to try to help you become a better runner.

-Whether you’re just beginning or already a pro, finding proper fitting running shoes is a must.
+Whether you’re just beginning or already a pro, getting properly fitted for running shoes is a must.
 Many running stores have treadmills and other tools to help you find the right running shoes.

 Every person is different, which means that just because you’ve heard great things about a certain shoe doesn’t necessarily mean they will work for you.
 Getting fitted for running shoes will pay off in so many ways – you’ll avoid injury, feel comfortable, and stay pain free.

 Once you have your running shoes, keep track of the mileage you run while wearing them.
 Wearing your shoes down too much may change your gait without you even realizing it.
-Be sure to get new running shoes every 200-300 miles to avoid this.
+Be sure to rotate running shoes and swap them out every 200-300 miles to avoid this.

 Running negative splits is a great challenge for the mind and body.
 A run with negative splits means that the speed at which you ran each mile got faster as you went along.

 Most runners naturally tend to do the opposite.
 We get tired as we run further and gradually start to slow down.
-Challenging yourself to hold back in the beginning and then continue giving it your all for the final miles is a great confidence booster.
+Challenging yourself to hold back in the beginning and then continue giving it your all for the final miles is a great confidence booster and simple way to become a better runner.
 I bet you’ll be surprised what you can accomplish!

 Balance is an important aspect of running strength, but often overlooked.
 Completing balance and stability exercises is a very effective method of strength training.
 These types of exercises usually isolate one muscle at a time, bringing weaknesses to the surface and forcing each muscle to work, rather than letting others compensate.